T1m099/backend/README.md

 3. mode `priv.pem` into the directory `/user_logins/jwt` replace the already existing file

 ##Start the application
-you can now start the application by running `docker-compose up -d --build`
+you can now start the application by running `docker-compose up -d --build --remove-orphans`

 ##How it works
 * **Register a User:**